 Frequently Asked Questions

 Yes.
-You must be enrolled in Medicare Part A and Part B to be eligible for the Compass Rose Medicare Advantage Plan and you must continue to pay your Part B premium to the government.
-This is a requirement for Medicare Advantage, Medicare Part D prescription drug, Medicare supplement, and Senior Supplement plans.
-If you stop paying your Part B premium, you may be disenrolled from your plan.
+You must be enrolled in Medicare Part A and Part B to be eligible for our Medicare Advantage plan and you must continue to pay your Medicare premiums to the government.
+This is a requirement for Medicare Advantage plans.
+If you stop paying your Medicare premiums, you may be disenrolled from your plan.

 Thank you for your service!